bazelbuild/bazel/docs/install.md

         $ cd bazel
         $ ./compile.sh

+3. Run it

+        $ ./output/bazel help

 ## Running Bazel

-The Bazel executable is located at `<bazel_home>/output/bazel`.
+The Bazel executable is located at `output/bazel`, under the source tree root.

-You must run Bazel from within a _workspace directory_.
-Bazel provides a default workspace directory with sample `BUILD` files and source code in `<bazel_home>/base_workspace`.
+You must run Bazel from within source code tree, which is properly configured for use with Bazel.
+We call such a tree a _workspace directory_.
+Bazel provides a default workspace directory with sample `BUILD` files and source code in `base_workspace`.
 The default workspace contains files and directories that must be present in order for Bazel to work.
 If you want to build from source outside the default workspace directory, copy the entire `base_workspace` directory to the new location before adding your `BUILD` and source files.

 Build a sample Java application: